-Seminars/Journal Club exercises expose the student to systemic review of published literature in selected topics related to pharmaceuticals.
-Presentations during the course foster communication skills, presentation skills and IT skills.
-Through the questions & answers and peer evaluation, students would be able to identify the need of their own self development.
+Seminars/ Journal club will expose the students to systemic review of literature on a selected topic followed by article discussion.
+Students need to make an oral presentation of 40-50 minutes duration on a selected topic which will foster communication skills, presentation skills and IT skills.
+Through the questions & answers and evaluation session, students will be able to identify the need of their own self development and development of others.

-PPD-RP: RESEARCH PROJECT & DISSERTATION (Third Semester (2CH) & Fourth Semester (8 CH))
+PPD-RP: RESEARCH PROJECT & DISSERTATION (Third & Fourth Semester (10 CH))

-This is one year long research project during second year in the field of pharmaceutical product development to be conducted under the supervision of DPC faculty.
-Each student is responsible for developing and performing their own research project.
-Students develop technical writing and oral presentation skills by writing a final report on their project, and by defending their work in a final presentation before experts.
+This is one year long supervised, structured research project in the field of pharmaceutical product development in which students are responsible for developing their own research proposal and performing different tasks independently such as constructing research designs, performing different experiments, interpreting their results by employing different statistical tools and comparing their results with similar studies published, to accomplish their research objectives.
+Finally, students develop technical writing and oral presentation skills by writing final report on their project, and by defending their work before external and internal examiners.